 Another useful motion when the meeting has insufficient information to make a decision, but this one allows the meeting to refer the matter to a committee to research and report back.
 Any debate on this motion would be limited to the meeting giving directions as to when the committee's report is to be ready for consideration.
-Needs a seconder and you cannot interrupt another speaker.
+This motion needs a seconder, and you cannot interrupt another speaker.